 Allow others to appreciate your efforts and the efforts of others in your industry.
 Do it all while you spread your brand message, while you engage with your audience, and while you take part in your community as a valued and authoritative contributor.

 If you think content curation is a one-track process or a simple process, then you are sorely mistaken.
-Each of the tools listed above has at least one unique selling point that makes it different from the others on the list.
+Each of the content curation tools listed above has at least one unique selling point that makes it different from the others on the list.
 You may use the tools to gain a different result from each curation tool.

-If money is no object, then there is no good reason why you shouldn’t give every tool listed in this article a try.
+If money is no object, then there is no good reason why you shouldn’t give every content curation tool listed in this article a try.
 You may find that three or four of them suit your needs; why limit yourself to just one when there are so many fine choices available to you.

 Guest Author: Brenda Savoie is a content marketer, private English tutor at Uk- dissertation, and desperate dreamer.
 Writing her first romantic novel.
 Seeking contentment through mindfulness.
 Find her on Twitter and Facebook